FritsvanLatum/NCIPSelfService/readme.md

 ## Dependencies
 * This application must be installed in a [XAMP](https://www.apachefriends.org/index.html) (or LAMP, WAMP) environment.
 * The applications uses the [NCIP API](https://www.oclc.org/developer/develop/web-services/wms-ncip-service.en.html) and the [IDM API](https://www.oclc.org/developer/develop/web-services/worldshare-identity-management-api.en.html) of OCLC's [WMS](https://www.oclc.org/nl/worldshare-management-services.html).
-* In order to authenticate key files must be provided
+* In order to authenticate on the API's key files must be provided